clojuredocs/guides/articles/tutorials/vim_fireplace.md

 _Tip: Vim has text objects for blocks enclosed in square brackets (vectors), quotes (strings), curly braces (maps, sets) etc. They're all invaluable. `:help text-objects` !!!_

 ## Code Completion
-Some code completion is available with foreplay.
+Some code completion is available with fireplace.
 It is built using Vim's `omni-complete` system.
 When typing a symbol, hit `ctrl-x ctrl-o` to start omni-complete.
 A popup with a list of suggestions will appear.
 Use `ctrl-n` and `ctrl-p` to change the selection and hit enter to expand a selection into the buffer.